 In 2018–2019 about 27 percent of outpatients responded to the HCAHPS survey, down from 33 percent in 2008.
-The Centers for Medicare and Medicaid Services (CMS) have linked the decline in responses to continuing reliance on mail and telephones to conduct the survey.
+The Centers for Medicare and Medicaid Services (CMS) has linked the decline in responses to continuing reliance on mail and telephones to conduct the survey.
 Leveraging online surveys could offer providers more timely, actionable feedback.

 In 2019 the CMS recommended using electronic surveys to improve patient participation.
 Electronic HCAHPS surveys now complement the traditional phone, email, mail with telephone follow-up, or interactive voice recognition methods of data gathering.

 There are a few major benefits and considerations for hospitals thinking about deploying electronic HCAHPS surveys.
 Electronic HCAHPS surveys are faster at gathering data than mail and phone surveys, and likelier to reach more patients.
 Hospitals can contract with a CMS-approved vendor to conduct HCAHPS surveys or conduct the survey on their own, if they receive approval from CMS to do so.

-These regulations make sure vendors and hospitals use the most recent HCAHPS questions and comply with the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule, the federal law that protects the privacy of patient health information.
+Regulations for HCAHPS surveys require vendors and hospitals to use the most recent questions.
+They also need to comply with the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule, which dictates how patient information must be protected.

 Who can I give the HCAHPS survey to and when?